rupor-github/ssh-agent-wsl/README.md

       -q             Enable quiet mode.
       -a SOCKET      Create socket on a specific path.
       -r, --reuse    Allow to reuse an existing -a SOCKET.
-      -H, --helper   Path to the Win32 helper binary (default: /mnt/c/Program Files/weasel-pageant/helper.exe).
+      -H, --helper   Path to the Win32 helper binary (default: /mnt/e/projects/misc/ssh-agent-wsl/bin/pipe-connector.exe).
-      -t TIME        Limit key lifetime in seconds (not supported by Pageant).
+      -t TIME        Limit key lifetime in seconds (not supported by Windows port of ssh-agent).

-By default, the Win32 helper will be searched for in the same directory where `weasel-pageant` is stored.
+By default, the Win32 helper will be searched for in the same directory where `ssh-agent-wsl` is stored.
 If you have placed it elsewhere, the `-H` flag can be used to set the location.

 ## Known issues